Last Updated: 01.10.2023

 Do I need to travel with a surfboard?

 Better yet, organize a stay with Rapture and we’ll provide you with a good quality surfboard at no extra charge.
-For everyone else though who wouldn’t part with their fiberglass pride and joy for all the free airline miles in the world, read on and check out how to make traveling with your surfboard easy in 6 simple steps.
+For everyone else though who wouldn’t part with their fiberglass pride and joy for all the free airline miles in the world, read on and check out how to make travelling with your surfboard easy in 6 simple steps.

 Step 1: Fly with a surfboard-friendly airline

-We dream of a time when every airline welcomes surfers with open arms and treats our surfboards like newborn babies.
+We dream of a time when every airline welcomes surfers with open arms and treats our surfboards like new born babies.
 Until that day comes though, you’ve got to choose wisely.
 The main reason being that while some airlines are great, the vast majority of them are pretty terrible.

 Pick an airline such as Qantas in Australia, Aer Lingus in Ireland, Emirates in the UAE or Iberia Airlines in Spain and have your board flow either for free or for only a small amount more.
-Pick pretty much any other airline and you can expect to pay a premium to fly with your surfboard.
+Pick pretty much any other airline and you can expect to pay a oversized baggage fee to fly with your surfboard.
 We’re talking amounts up to and over €100 just for one.
 Daylight robbery if you ask us.

 Step 2: Try to pack one well-rounded surfboard